-The gap in wealth between developed and developing nations is wide, and the gap continues to grow because developing countries are required to pay large amounts of interest on money that was lent to them many years ago.
-Developing countries owe their creditors more than \$2 trillion.
-As a result of the interest on this debt, the net flow of money has been from South to North since 1982.
+This gap continues to grow because developing countries now pay a huge amount of interest on money that was lent to them many years ago; they now owe more than \$2 trillion.
+As a result of interest on this debt, the net flow of money has been from South to North since 1982.
 Rich countries now receive more money from poor countries (variously estimated at more than \$50 billion per year) than they transfer to them.
-This is sometimes referred to as the debt bomb.
+This is sometimes called the debt bomb.

 Some economists argue that foreign aid to poor countries should not be viewed as charity.
 They note that these poor but resource-rich nations would not need charity if they were paid the true value for their resources.
 They maintain that if people in the developed Northern Hemisphere wish to save rain forests, they should pay for the environmental goods and services the forests produce.
 Although it is often difficult to estimate the true environmental costs and values in most cases, nearly all estimates indicate that developing nations are greatly underpaid for their resources.
-As payments for ecosystem service markets develop, the true costs of environmental goods and services will be better valued in the economic system.
+As payments for ecosystem service markets develop (discussed in the section on promoting sustainability by paying the true costs of nature's benefits), the true costs of environmental goods and services will be better valued in the economic system.
 Programs such as the United Nations Collaborative Program on Reducing Emissions from Deforestation and Forest Degradation in Developing Countries (REDD) are structured to help alleviate the debt bomb issue.
-However, programs such as REDD often have unintended consequences.
-In many areas, REDD inadvertently promotes the total exploitation of natural areas simply because regulation diverts resource extraction to unprotected land/seascapes.

 Appropriate payment for ecosystem services could help eliminate poverty, probably much more effectively than foreign aid donations.
-These payments would break the vicious cycle of poverty and population growth.
-A key necessity is that this increased wealth be used to buy sustainable technologies that focus on efficiency, recycling/reuse, and renewable resources rather than nonsustainable practices.
+These payments would break the vicious poverty-population growth cycle and reduce population growth.
+A key necessity is that this increased wealth be used to buy sustainable technologies that focus on efficiency, recycling/reuse, and renewable resources.

-1.8 The Role of the Individual
+1.7 The Role of the Individual